-The PlayStation 4 and PlayStation 4 Pro are two of the most popular consoles in the market today alongside the likes of the Xbox One X and Nintendo Switch – but what if you want to play your old (but just as good) PS3 games?
+The PS4 and PS4 Pro are two of the most popular consoles in the market today alongside the likes of the Xbox One X and Nintendo Switch – but what if you want to play your old (but just as good) PS3 games?

-Here, we explain the current backwards compatibility situation with Sony’s PS4, and suggest ways that gamers can enjoy PS3 titles on the console.
+Here, we explain the current backwards compatibility situation with Sony’s PS4, and showcase how gamers can enjoy PS3 titles on the console.

 Interested in newer games?
 Take a look at the best PS4 games of 2018.